Bijikyu/qgenutils/replit.md

 - Flattened `lib/validation/` structure - moved all validation files directly into validation directory (removed subfolders)
 - Moved unit tests to be co-located with source files instead of centralized `tests/unit/` directory
 - Improved internal consistency: Updated utilities to use their own validation functions (`isValidString`, `isValidObject`) instead of manual type checks
+- **August 19, 2025**: Enhanced self-usage of utilities within the module:
+  - Created shared `isValidDate` utility in `lib/validation/isValidDate.js` to eliminate code duplication
+  - Updated all datetime utilities (`formatDateTime`, `formatDate`, `formatDuration`, `formatDateWithPrefix`) to use shared `isValidDate` instead of duplicate implementations
+  - Fixed manual type checking in `requireFields.js` to use `isValidObject` utility consistently
+  - Added `isValidDate` to main exports in `index.js` for external use
+  - Created comprehensive test suite for `isValidDate` utility

 ## System Architecture
 QGenUtils is built on a pure Single Responsibility Principle (SRP) architecture, where each function resides in its own file.
 Key design principles include: